Arsenal dumped out of Carling Cup by Burnley

+Arsenal's young starlets failed to make the grade at a wintry Turf Moor, as Championship outfit Burnley triumphed 2-0 and progressed to the Carling Cup semi-finals.
 It was Burnley youngster Kevin McDonald who made the headlines as the 20 year old scored once in each half as the Clarets added the scalp of Arsenal to that of Chelsea who they defeated in the previous round.

 The Gunners tried to rally but found Clarets keeper Brian Jensen in superb form.